DataDog/datadog-agent/docs/agent/hostname-resolution.md

 - Upgrading from Agent v5 to Agent >= v6.3: enable the `hostname_fqdn` option in the Agent v6 configuration to ensure that you will keep the same hostname.

-- Upgrading from Agent v5 to Agent v >= 6.9 (future): you don’t need to take any action.
+- Upgrading from Agent v5 to Agent v6 (a future version which uses the fqdn by default): you don’t need to take any action.

-- Upgrading from Agent v6 < 6.9 to Agent >= v6.9: If you wish to keep the behavior of Agent v6 (<6.9) for now, set hostname_fqdn to false.
+- If you wish to keep the current behavior of Agent v6 for now, set hostname_fqdn to false so that the hostname doesn't change in a future version.
 We recommend you switch hostname_fqdn to true whenever possible.

 ## Windows